arifC/compass-doc-adv/docs/overview/flows.md

 To create a new Runtime, Administrator sends proper request to the [Runtime Provisioner](/docs/glossary).
 Runtime Provisioner requests Runtime configuration from Director, and one-time token from Connector.
 Runtime Provisioner provisions Runtime, and then injects the configuration with one-time token.
 [Runtime Agent](./../terminology.md#runtime-agent) uses this token to set-up trusted connection between Management Plane and Runtime Agent.

 ![runtime-creation](/assets/images/runtime-creation.svg)

-When Runtime is ready, Runtime Agent notifies Director about its status.
-When the Director receives notification that a Runtime is ready, it passes the notification for every Application in group assigned to the Runtime via [Application Webhook API](/docs/glossary).
-See the [Application configuration update diagram](#application-configuration-update) for Runtime ready notification example.